15 Best Things to Do in Stratford (CT)

 Roosevelt Forest

-Stratford’s very own parcel of forest is a remnant from the Great Depression, as a project by the Works Progress Administration, which was established to employ millions of job-seekers.
+Stratford’s very own parcel of forest is a holdover from the Great Depression, as a project by the Works Progress Administration.
+The WPA was a New Deal scheme established to employ millions of jobseekers across the country.

 There’s a wealth of birdlife in the forest, as well as deer, small mammals, reptiles and amphibians.